Qiskit/qiskit-ibm-runtime/docs/faqs/max_execution_time.rst

 - Programs cannot exceed 750KB in size.
 - Inputs to jobs cannot exceed 64MB in size.
-- Open plan users are limited to 10 minutes of job execution time per month.
-This is the time that the QPU complex (including control software, control electronics, QPU, and so on) is engaged in processing the job.
-Open plan users can track current progress toward the limit on the `Platform dashboard, <https://quantum-computing.ibm.com/>`__ `Jobs, <https://quantum-computing.ibm.com/jobs>`__ and `Account, <https://quantum-computing.ibm.com/account>`__ pages.
+- Open plan users can use up to 10 minutes of system execution time per month (resets at 00:00 UTC on the first of each month).
+System execution time is the amount of time that the system is dedicated to processing your job.
+You can track your monthly usage on the `Platform dashboard, <https://quantum-computing.ibm.com/>`__ `Jobs, <https://quantum-computing.ibm.com/jobs>`__ and `Account <https://quantum-computing.ibm.com/account>`__ pages.